 Is the UPCC a Covered Entity?

 Yes.
-The UPCC is a program of the University of Utah College of Pharmacy and the UPCC falls within the University Health Sciences HIPAA Covered Entity.
+The UPCC is a program of the University of Utah College of Pharmacy and the UPCC falls within University of Utah Health's HIPAA Covered Entity.
 We provide patient care as a consultant and you can provide follow-up patient specific information to us.
 We appreciate the opportunity to work with you to provide the best care possible to our patients.
 If you have any questions, please feel free to contact us.

 Important Phone Numbers